ayushmaan02/BlockChain/Blockchain_Dev.md

         - Go Lang
         - C++
         - Rust
-  `There may be more these are the most used ones 👀`
+  `There may be more but these are the most used ones 👀`

 ----